Skip to Content

 Conclusion

-The beaches around Lake Superior are among the best for beachcombing and rockhounding, regardless if you visit the Minnesota, Michigan, or Wisconsin Lake Superior beaches.
+The beaches around Lake Superior are prime spots for beachcombing and rockhounding, whether you visit the Minnesota, Michigan, or Wisconsin shores.

-No matter what beaches you visit, always check up on the local laws and regulations regarding rock collection, as these rules constantly change.
+Always stay updated on local laws and regulations regarding rock collection, as these rules frequently change.

 TIP: Running water alone is usually not enough to clean beach rocks, although a lot of flaky crustiness can be broken off by hand.
 Find out more in the article below: